twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## Status Stabilization

 As Community Notes has scaled from inception to global availability we've seen an increasing number of notes and ratings spanning a widening array of topics.
-With the increased volume of community contributions, ranking data for older and newer notes has diverged: newer notes are able to receive more ratings from a wider range of contributors while the available ranking data for older notes remains more limited.
+With the increased volume of community contributions, ranking data for older and newer notes has diverged: newer notes can receive more ratings from a wider range of contributors while the available ranking data for older notes remains more limited.
 As older data comprise an increasingly small fraction of the dataset, ranking results have tended to fluctuate and some notes have lost Helpful status.

-To maintain Helpful note quality as Community Notes continues to grow, we are adding logic which stabilizes the status of a note once the note is two weeks old.
+To maintain Helpful note quality as Community Notes continues to grow, we are adding logic that stabilizes the status of a note once the note is two weeks old.
 This approach allows us to continue optimizing the ranking algorithm with a focus on the impact on current data while persisting helpful community contributions on older topics.
-Before a note is two weeks old, the helpfulness status will continue to be updated each time time the ranking algorithm is run.
+Before a note is two weeks old, the helpfulness status will continue to be updated each time the ranking algorithm is run.
-After a note turns two weeks old we store the helpfulness status for that note and use the stored status in the future, including for displaying notes on Twitter and calcualting user contribution statistics.
+After a note turns two weeks old we store the helpfulness status for that note and use the stored status in the future, including for displaying notes on Twitter and calculating user contribution statistics.

-While a note may be scored by the Core, Expansion and Coverage models, we only finalize note status based on the Core model.
+While a note may be scored by the Core, Expansion, and Coverage models, we only finalize note status based on the Core model.
 Notes that are only ranked by the Expansion model are not eligible for stabilization since the Expansion model is under development and may be revised to improve quality at any time.
 Similarly, if a note is rated Helpful by the Coverage model and Needs More Ratings by the Core model, we will allow the note status to remain at Helpful even after the note is two weeks old.
 If at any point both models agree and the Core model scores the note as Helpful or the Coverage model scores the note as Needs More Ratings, then the status will be finalized in agreement with both models.